“Don’t hate the playa, hate the game.” — Ice-T

 Here is the studio recording of AB(B)A:

-pop song is another of the miniatures composed before recording the Battle Pieces. pop song is similar to AB(B)A in that there is no competitive element; we started to explore noncompetitive gaming in some of the latter Battle Pieces.
+pop song is another of the miniatures composed before going in to the studio to record most the Battle Pieces presented here. pop song is similar to AB(B)A in that there is no competitive element; something we started to explore in some of the latter Battle Pieces.
 The central idea of pop song is the exploration of memory and repetition in improv through the vehicle of pop song form.
 The inclusion of so much repetition here is a deliberate attempt to “fix” this tendency, or lack thereof, in our own improvisations.
 Improvisers rarely repeat the same exact material, much less in a vanilla pop song form.

 Here is the complete text/score/instructions for pop song: